VoIP Cost Savings: How Small Businesses Cut Phone Costs

-Changing your old office phones to a completely new system can seem like a daunting task that leaves you asking – why switch to VoIP?
+Changing your old office phones to a completely new system can feel daunting, especially when you are evaluating costs, reliability, and disruption.
+That’s often when business owners start asking a simple question: why switch to VoIP?

-To help you evaluate the cost benefits of VoIP, we analyzed over 1,000 small businesses and created this infographic with VoIP usage statistics.
+To help you evaluate the cost benefits of VoIP for small businesses, we analyzed data from over 1,000 companies and created this infographic with real VoIP usage and savings statistics.
 In this graphic, you'll learn about VoIP use, VoIP savings, and cost effective VoIP solutions.

-Further down the article, we elaborate on the cost benefits of switching to VoIP service, and provide three tips on how to maximize those cost savings if/when you do decide to make the upgrade.
+Further down the article, we break down the cost benefits of switching to a VoIP service and share three practical tips to help you maximize savings when you decide to make the upgrade.

 Here are highlights based on the data we gathered from small businesses using VoIP.